moliver28/research-handbook/content/handbook/solutions-architects/sa-manager/_index.md

 2. [**Quarterly Sit Downs**](/handbook/solutions-architects/sa-manager/#quarterly-sit-downs-qsds)
 3. **SA Club Leaderboard and Wildcard Review**: Review SA Club Leaderboard in Table and make any adjustments to Wildcard system
 4. [**Quarterly Sit Downs**](/handbook/solutions-architects/sa-manager/#quarterly-sit-downs-qsds)
-5. **SA Retros and Feedback**
-6. **Team Quarterly Enablemnents**: Highly recommended as a region to conduct a team quarterly enablement to coduct deliberate pratices, conduct retros, allow for SAs to demonstrate great practices with each other, and invite others such as PS, partners, PMs to speak with the SAs
+5. **Team Quarterly Enablements**: Highly recommended as a region to conduct a team quarterly enablement to conduct deliberate practices, conduct retros, allow for SAs to demonstrate great practices with each other, and invite others such as PS, partners, PMs to speak with the SAs

 #### Semi-Annually